 2) The HDF5_DEBUG environment variable must be set to allow debug/trace output.

 The scope of this document is predominantly the use of the HDF5 debug and tracing framework.
 The use of several additional debug-oriented configure flags is also described.
+A final section of this document covers actions library maintainers need to take to ensure that the debug and trace functionality stays up-to-date.

 Configure Flags

+This section describes the various debug-related configure flags that can be enabled.
+Some of them are required for debug/trace code functionality.

 WINDOWS/VMS USERS: You can set the preprocessor symbols directly in your platform's H5pubconf.h or in your build environment (e.g. the Visual Studio properties page for your project).